jsmolka/blog/content/posts/a-new-hope/index.md

 {{% /wrap %}}

 ## Final Words
 That's it.
 I increased the performance of drizzle by about 200% and cleaned up the code in the meantime.
 Both projects are now well-written and can the shelved without worries.
 Next, I want to do a project in something other than C++.
-The cryptic error messages, steep learning curve, and memory safety issues can be a pain in the ass.
+The cryptic error messages, steep learning curve and memory safety issues can be a pain in the ass.
 I think it's time to try out Rust.